A Prepared Business Owner's 9 Step Strategy To Sell A Business

-Dispose of no longer used equipment.
-Scrap it, auction it but get rid of it.
+Scrap or auction it, but get rid of it.
 You’re selling a business, no need to have useless equipment lying around.

-Business owners often think that obsolete inventory doesn’t cost anything to keep on hand and maybe one day, in the next 5 – 10 years, you’ll get a call from a customer needing that exact item.
-Get an accurate count of all your inventory, then get rid of the slow-moving or not moving items.
+Business owners often think that obsolete inventory doesn’t cost anything to keep on hand and maybe one day you’ll get a call from a customer needing that exact item.
+Get an accurate count of all your inventory, then get rid of the slow-moving or stagnant items.

-Make sure your expenses booked on your financials are all legitimate business expenses.
+Make sure the expenses recorded on your financials are all legitimate business expenses.
 The cleaner the books the higher the price.